freenas/freenas-docs/userguide/system.rst

 option is handy if you mess up your system or wish to return a test system to the original configuration.

-**Save Config:** used to save a backup copy of the current configuration database in the format *hostname-version-architecture* to the system being used to access the administrative interface.
+**Save Config:** saves a backup copy of the current configuration database in the format *hostname-version-architecture* to the system being used to access the administrative interface.
 It is recommended to always save the configuration after making any configuration changes. %brand% automatically backs up the configuration database to the system dataset every morning at 3:45.
 However, this backup will not occur if the system is shut down at that time.
 If the system dataset is stored on the boot pool and the boot pool becomes unavailable, the backup will not be available.
 The location of the system dataset can be viewed or set using :menuselection:`System --> System Dataset`.

 .. warning:: Passwords are backed up with the system configuration.